open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

     params:
       vars:
         title: Paired or not?
 Part I
-      selected_scenario_part1: Evaluate the improvement in programming skills by comparing test scores before and after a coding bootcamp.
+      selected_scenario_part1: Examine age-related wage disparities by comparing the earnings of younger and older employees in a company.
       part1:
         ans1:
           value: Paired.
-          feedback: Correct!
+          feedback: Incorrect!
         ans2:
           value: Not paired.
-          feedback: Incorrect!
+          feedback: Correct!
-      selected_scenario_part2: Compare artery thicknesses at the beginning of a study and after 2 years of taking Vitamin E for the same group of patients.
+      selected_scenario_part2: Evaluate the effects of a meditation program on stress levels by comparing measurements before and after the program duration.
       part2:
         ans1:
           value: Paired.